luischaparroc/printf/README.md

 ------------

 ### print_num_hex.c
-Function That Print A Number In Hexadecimal Begining With 0 And x
+Function That Print A Number In Hexadecimal Begining With 0 And x.
 ```c
 /* Indetifier : %#x */
 ```